Anti-Racism in Psychology

 Antiracist and Antibias Agreement:

 We agree to continuously assess our competencies in antiracism, intersectionality, and justice.
-We will make every reasonable effort to increase our competencies including but not limited to: engaging in consultative discussion, non-defensively receiving feedback from others about racist and biased behavior, completing self-reflective exercises about race and intersectional beliefs, increasing race-specific knowledge through educational activities, completing homework assigned by consultation team members in order to foster growth in specific antiracist and antibias competencies, and making repairs to team members and/or patients when therapist racist and biased behavior is identified.
+We will make every reasonable effort to increase our competencies including but not limited to: engaging in consultative discussion, non-defensively receiving feedback from others about racist and biased behavior, completing self-reflective exercises about race and intersectional beliefs, increasing race-specific knowledge through educational activities, completing homework assigned by consultation team members in order to foster growth in specific antiracist and anti-bias competencies, and making repairs to team members and/or patients when therapist racist and biased behavior is identified.
 We also commit to clearly naming invalidation, racism, bias, and prejudice using our ‘observe’ and ‘describe’ [mindfulness] skills within our team meetings and during our groups.

 The Need for Ongoing Education